colevandersWands/console-frameworks/README.md

 framework-ready:
 ```
 // this code is ready to be pasted in the framework and run with any test case

+// declare actual just outside of the block
 let actual; {
   // remove declarations of 'expected' & 'log', the framework handles that